© Alison Slattery

 Zab and Paquebot Café

 The partnership between micro-roaster Zab and independent Paquebot Café is a dreamy one resulting in one of the best cups of coffee in Montréal, and isn’t that what it’s all about?
 The passionate partners’ carefully selected beans are prepared with perfection at the three Paquebot locations.
 You can also purchase their coffee or a subscription on their website.

 If you’re a café aficionado in Montréal, you’ve probably already tasted Barista’s roasted beans.
 It specializes in white label, 100% custom made blends designed for specific cafés.
 You can also purchase its own beans, coffee subscriptions or a coffee course at its National Barista Institute.

 94 Celcius started roasting in its Ahuntsic facility in 2017.
 You can taste its coffees at Café Zézin, Café Les Renards, Les Faiseurs or Arhoma, among others.
 You can purchase its coffees from its site, where it also sells cascara, the dried coffee cherry that is often discarded but makes an excellent tea or addition to drinks.

 Kittel atelier de café

 Named after founder Guillaume Kittel-Ouimet, Kittel atelier de café has been roasting carefully selected beans in its Rosemont workshop since 2011.
-You can find its coffee in many Montréal shops and cafés, including Café Parvis, Mère Grand and Club Espresso Bar.
-It delivers its coffee by bicycle and does free cupping events that is open to the public every first Friday of the month.
+You can find its coffee in many Montréal shops and cafés, including Café Parvis, Mère Grand and the Bernice pastry shop.
+It delivers its coffee by bicycle and does free cupping events that are open to the public every first Friday of the month.